emrgnt-cmplxty/fermi/docs/docs/2.develop/contracts/actions.md

 ---

-## Transfer Axion Ⓝ
+## Transfer Fermi Ⓝ

-You can send $Axion from the your contract to any other account on the network.
-The Gas cost for transferring $Axion is fixed and is based on the protocol's genesis config.
+You can send $Fermi from the your contract to any other account on the network.
+The Gas cost for transferring $Fermi is fixed and is based on the protocol's genesis config.
 Currently, it costs `~0.45 TGas`.

 <Tabs className="language-tabs" groupId="code-tabs">
   <TabItem value="🌐 JavaScript">